simon-greatrix/swagger-test/README.md

 When the dependencies were added, it did not compile because the code was lacking import statements.

 When the specification was generated from the code, all mention of the sub-types of Pet were missing.

+## Ninth Problem : Documentation

+### Summary

+We were unable to find any form of generated documentation, or code, that correctly indicated that the discriminator for a sub-type was fixed.